obetomuniz/obetomuniz/README.md

 🕴&nbsp;&nbsp;**[Listtta](https://listtta.com)**

-Listta is an improved and minimal way to use Twitter that I created to avoid toxicity on Twitter filtering the content based in your real interests instead of unnecessary notification spamming.
+Listtta is an improved and minimal way to use Twitter that I created to filter the content based in our real interests instead of unnecessary notification spamming.
 I created it using Flutter exploring the Twitter Lists feature.

 🕷&nbsp;&nbsp;**[Tatooine](https://github.com/obetomuniz/tatooine)**